milankathiriya/DSA_CPP/README.md

 - Types of Constructor
 - Destructor

+## Lec.
+10.5
+- What Is Inheritance?
+- Types Of Inheritance
+- Error Of Ambiguity
+- Solution Of Ambiguity (Using Scope Resolution Operator)

 ### Chapter 11 - DMA
 - Static vs. Dynamic Memory Allocation
 - Structure of RAM (Code area, Global, Stack, Heap)